marciofva/BackEnd-Cucumber-RestAssured-Java/README.md

 ## REST API
 In order to test REST APIs, I found REST Assured library so useful:
+- First, I performed the manual tests using POSTMAN plugin in chrome browser.
 - This project is aimed at calling Correios' API to validate the CEP.
 This is written in a feature file using Cucumber.
 - Each line of the scenario would tie to backend code that actually executes the line (step).

-# Verify JSON GET Request
+## Verify JSON GET Request

 Testing a simple response containing some JSON data.